daxmawal/StarPU-Inference-Server/docs/README.md

 ## Configuration Reference

 - Use [server configuration](./server_guide.md) to review runtime options, environment variables, and parameters.
-- For instrumentation, the [Perfetto trace guide](./perfetto.md) explains how to emit and visualise batching traces when debugging dynamic batching (use StarPU `starpu_fxt` or NVIDIA `nsys` for deeper scheduling insight).
+- For instrumentation, the [tracing guide](./tracing.md) explains how to emit and visualise batching traces (Perfetto) and StarPU FXT traces when debugging dynamic batching (use NVIDIA `nsys` for GPU-wide timelines).

 ## Client Guide: Examples & Custom Implementations